 Harrah's Rincon, Pechanga, Valley View, Viejas

 38 cards are placed in a horizontal big six type of wheel.
 Dealer pulls out card where the flapper stops.

 La Posta, Golden Acorn, Santa Ysabel, Pechanga, Valley View

 San Diego Area Roulette House Edge Summary

-Between November 30 and December 1, 2008, I surveyed all 11 casinos in San Diego County for the odds offered in craps, among other things.
+Between November 30 and December 1, 2008, I surveyed all 11 casinos in greater San Diego area for the odds offered in craps, among other things.
 The following table shows my results.